 Who applies for Security Clearance?

-As an employee you cannot apply for Security Clearance, this must be requested by an employer and carried out by Government agencies.
+As an employee you cannot apply for Security Clearance, this must be requested by an employer via an application form and the vetting services will be carried out by Government agencies.
 Security Clearance in the UK requires the organisation to be sponsored, the organisation must be contracted (or in the process of being contracted) to work on a classified project.
 In order to act as a sponsor, the organisation must be ‘List X accredited’, which requires going through the security vetting process.
 Security Clearance is granted for a specific length of time depending on the length of employment or time required to complete the project.

 Levels of Security